 About The Company

-At first glance the site seems very outdated.
-The text is very small and the whole platform isn't entirely user friendly.
+At first glance the site seems outdated.
+The text is small and the whole platform isn't entirely user friendly.
 This isn't necessarily a red flag but it definitely lowers our opinion of them.

 Signing Up for Panda Research